 - Vinyl ester is formulated for maximum corrosion resistance to most fuels, vapors, and chemicals.

-- It's heat resistant and blended for durability.
+- It is heat resistant and blended for durability.

 - It features excellent impact strength and high tensile elongation.

-- It's low viscosity, so it's easy to pour and just right for vacuum infusion.
+- It is low viscosity, so it's easy to pour and exactly right for vacuum infusion.

 Click on our #1110 Vinyl Ester Resin image below to get more information and view pricing.